awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 | Automatic instance recovery | Supported | Supported |
 | Bring Your Own License \(BYOL\) | Supported | Partial support \* |

-\* Microsoft SQL Server with License Mobility through Software Assurance, and Windows Virtual Desktop Access \(VDA\) licenses can use be used with Dedicated Instance\.
+\* Microsoft SQL Server with License Mobility through Software Assurance, and Windows Virtual Desktop Access \(VDA\) licenses can be used with Dedicated Instance\.

 For more information about Dedicated Hosts, see [Dedicated Hosts](dedicated-hosts-overview.md)\.